kodydeda4/guitar-tuner/README.md

 2. Feature logic becomes isolated & maintained.
 3. Platform Independent
 4. Previews run faster because xcode doesn't have to run the entire application.
-5. Dependencies can be easily identified and managed
+5. Dependencies can be easily identified and managed.
-6. Importing/removing libraries is made much easier
+6. Importing/removing libraries is easy.

 ### ComposableArchitecture